 Are all applicants interviewed?

 No. Only select applicants will be invited for an interview.
-Related degree, experience, high scores, GPA, and recommendation letters will determine the applicants for interview.
+Related degree, experience, GPA, and recommendation letters will determine the applicants for interview.

 What if I am invited to interview, but have a schedule conflict or chose not to come for some other reason?

-A telephone interview can be set up for out of state applicants.
+A telephone or online interview can be set up for out of state applicants or those with schedule conflicts.
 No exceptions will be made for admission without an interview.